NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/troubleshooting.md

 Possible causes:

 - USB cable is **power-only** (try a known good data cable).
-- Board not powered, physically damaged. or MicroSD card not inserted properly.
+- Board not powered, physically damaged, or MicroSD card not inserted properly.

 Checklist: